 From a consumer side, many are familiar with the modernised data legislation through workplace training or data-collection consent messages that now pepper websites.
 This has shifted primary focus to marketing aspects such as cookies, mailing lists, form collection etc.

-While Blueface has taken these marketing measures to ensure our customers and prospective customers have a great website experience, we have also taken significant measures to protect our customer’s data as they join, use and leave our service.
+Blueface has taken these marketing measures to ensure our customers and prospective customers have a great website experience.
+We have also taken significant measures to protect our customer’s data as they join, use and leave our service.

 Are VoIP Calls Secure?

 Yes.
 Starting at a basic level, there is security between Blueface’s Core Network and end-point receivers.
-During installation, each endpoint receives a fully encrypted provisioning file, ensuring a private connection between devices and Blueface’s Core Network.
+During installation, each endpoint receives a fully encrypted provisioning file, ensuring privacy between devices and Blueface’s Core Network.

 Transport Layer Security keeps the internet connection between two points secure, for example, a user connecting to a website server.
 For Blueface, TLS encryption refers to real-time SIP signalling security.